olsner/synsedizer/README.md

 # The Synsedizer

-Synsedizer takes as input a simple command language describing a musical sequence and outputs 8-bit samples on stdout.
+Synsedizer takes as input a simple command language describing a musical sequence and outputs a synsedized `.au` stream on stdout.

-Due to limitations of the implementation, the output is intermingled with newline characters that need to be removed before sending the data to your sound card, e.g. by piping the output through `tr -d '\n'`.

-Synsedizer may require GNU sed as it is untested with other sed versions.
+Synsedizer probably requires GNU sed as it uses some GNU extensions.

 ## Usage